istio/istio.io/content/en/blog/2022/istioctl-proxy/index.md

     caption="CLI without local access to istiod pods"
     >}}

-The Istio project includes a sample implementation of such an `istioctl` proxy server which can be found [here](https://github.com/istio-ecosystem/istioctl-proxy-sample).
+An Istio Ecosystem project that includes an implementation of such an `istioctl` proxy server can be found [here](https://github.com/istio-ecosystem/istioctl-proxy-sample).
 To try it out, you'll need two clusters, one of which is configured as a remote cluster using a control plane installed in the other cluster.